varsha13152/tp/docs/DeveloperGuide.md

 1. Unstarring a visitor who is currently starred in the addressbook

     1. Prerequisites: List all visitors using the `list` command.
-At least one visitor in the list.
+Multiple visitors in the list with a few starred.

-    2. Test case: `req 1 r/REQUEST`<br>
+    2. Test case: `unstar INDEX`<br>
+       **Note:** Attempt to unstar a visitor you starred before, find the same visitor new INDEX.
-       Expected: Contact with respective INDEX has a request called "REQUEST" added to its request list.
-Contact Details of the visitor are shown in Details Panel in GUI.
+       <br>Expected: Contact with respective INDEX is un starred and will be moved back in the list sorted lexicographically among the unstar visitor.
+Contact Details of the unstar visitor are shown in Details Panel in GUI.
-       <br>Output: Add request successful! (๑˘︶˘๑)
+       <br>Output: Unstar successful! (๑˘︶˘๑)
-       <br>Added request to NAME!
+       <br>The contact NAME was unstarred!

-    3. Test case: `req 1 r/`<br>
+    3. Test case: `unstar INDEX`<br>
+       **Note:** Attempt to unstar the same visitor you just unstar, find the same visitor new INDEX.
+       <br>Expected: Contact with respective INDEX is not unstar.
+Contact Details are shown in Details Panel in GUI for whoever is currently selected.
+       <br>Output: Unstar failed! (ｏ´_｀ｏ)
+       The contact NAME was not starred!

+    4. Test case: `unstar 0`<br>
-       Expected: No visitor will have a request added.
+       Expected: No visitor is starred.
 Error details shown in the status message.
 Status bar remains the same.
-       <br>Output: Request cannot be empty!

-    4. Test case: `req r/`<br>
-       Expected: No visitor will have a request added.
-Error details shown in the status message.
-Status bar remains the same.
-       <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
-       <br>req: Adds a request to the contact identified by the index number in the displayed person list.
-       <br>Parameters: INDEX (must be a positive integer) r/REQUEST
-       <br>Example: req 1 r/Need a bottle of champagne every morning

-    5. Other incorrect star commands to try: `unstar`, `unstar x`, `...` (where x is larger than the list size)<br>
-       Expected: Similar to previous.
        <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
        <br>unstar: Unstars the contact identified by the index number used in the displayed person list.
        <br>Parameters: INDEX (must be a positive integer)
        <br>Example: unstar 1

 ### Adding a request to a visitor

 1. Prerequisites: List all visitors using the `list` command.
 At least one visitor in the list.